funkelab/blinx/README.md

 # Introduction
-This repository contains code to estimate the number of fluorescent emitters when only their combined intensity can be measured.
+This repository contains code to estimate the number of fluorescent emitters when only their combined intensity can be measured, as reported in

-`blinx` directly models the photo-physics of the system as well as temporal fluctuations in intensity to produce a probabilistic estimate of the molecular count.
+***A Bayesian Method to Count
+the Number of Molecules within a Diffraction Limited Spot*** [pre-print](https://www.biorxiv.org/content/10.1101/2024.04.18.590066v2) now available on BioRxiv.
+Experiments associated with the pre-print can be found in [blix_experiments](https://github.com/funkelab/blinx_experiments)

 <img src="imgs/overview.png" />